rsrbk/SmileToUnlock/README.md

 - Adding additional emotions (like eye blinking)
 - Improving the UI of the screen

+Follow me on twitter
+--
+I promise it's gonna be more interesting stuff there! [@rsrbk123](https://twitter.com/rsrbk123)

 Check out my other libraries
 --